This section provides details for design elements that are commonly found in exterior environments.

 It includes design requirements for accessible exterior paths of travel (e.g., sidewalks, curb ramp and pedestrian crossings) and guidance for the maintenance of exterior pedestrian circulation systems.
 Design considerations for landscaping are also addressed within this section.

-Specifications to enhance the accessibility and safety of transit facilities for individuals with vision loss are presented, including design requirements for platforms, stops and shelters.
+Specifications to enhance the accessibility and safety of transit facilities for individuals with blindness are presented, including design requirements for platforms, stops and shelters.

 Building entrance systems are a key component of exterior paths of travel; design requirements for the accessibility and usability of entrances is included, along with technical criteria for various types of doors and entrance glazing systems.

-The section concludes by exploring the specific needs of people with vision loss in recreational facilities, including playgrounds, parks, nature trails and multi-use trails.
+The section concludes by exploring the specific needs of people impacted by blindness in recreational facilities, including playgrounds, parks, nature trails and multi-use trails.

 Further information on elements that are common to both exterior and interior environments is provided in the Exteriors and Interiors section.